 2. Read Wise Words

-Self-help books may get a bad rap (especially in the world of comedy), but they actually are beneficial.
+Self-help books may get a bad rap sometimes, but they actually are beneficial.
 Reading the wise words of professionals in the fields of psychology, counseling, spiritual guidance and recovery greatly assists in the daily healing process.
 Even if you’re seeking professional help and meeting with a counselor one-on-one, adding self-help books to your daily routine can nurture the growth and healing you’re gaining in your sessions.

 3. Move the Energy

-Believe it or not, a simple forty-five minute walk every night will help you reconnect to yourself and begin restoring the relationship with you.
+Believe it or not, a simple forty-five minute walk every night will help you reconnect to yourself.
 You don’t have to trade one addiction for another and become obsessed with an overactive workout regimen.
 All you need to do is get the energy within your body moving.

-A brisk walk can get the endorphins flowing and move negative energy out of the body while allowing you to breathe in fresh air.
+A brisk walk can get the endorphins flowing and move negative energy out of the body while getting fresh air.
 And, because you’re outside, you also get the benefits of being in and communing with nature.
 That combination presents quite a healthy concoction for your body, mind and spirit.

 4. Write It Down

 Reconnecting to the self requires venturing into the depths of your soul and searching for the many reasons to love you.
-Journaling these qualities and characteristics your find admirable within you will help you remember all there is to love when you’re struggling with unresolved insecurities.
+Journaling the personal characteristics you find admirable will help you remember all there is to love when struggling with insecurities.
 Writing a love letter to yourself, jotting down positive affirmations or daily mantras (nurturing or empowering words to say to yourself) to repeat to yourself can also be helpful in healing the relationship with you.
-After all, it’s likely what you’d want someone else you care for to do for you, so it’s a sensible step in wooing yourself.

 5. Reconnect to Source

-Regardless of who or what you consider your Higher Power to be, reconnecting to Source – the origin of your being – is vital to your relationship with you and successful recovery.
+Regardless of who or what you consider your Higher Power to be, reconnecting to the Source – the origin of your being – is vital to your recovery.
 Realizing that you are a part of a vast Universe and have a soul purpose – a reason to be on this planet – that’s bigger than you know can help you begin to value all that you are.
 It can empower you to believe in your gifts and see your worth in this world.

 Self-love is truly that vital.
 Loving yourself unconditionally is the key to everything, even that which seems much bigger than you.
 Your dreams and passions are part of your soul’s mission.
 Therefore, your love of self – that which allows you to reach your full potential – is vital to your success in recovery, your relationships, the world around you and the Universe itself.